.NET profiler for Windows Azure

 In the .NET ecosystem, Microsoft has been offering for years a free (yet rudimentary) memory profiler - while 3rd party vendors were providing more advance tools, such as the excellent dotTrace by JetBrains.

 Lately, I discovered that Microsoft had released a new free CPU Profiler for .NET along with Visual Studio 2008.
-Caution: while running this tool for the 1st time, I did get a BSOD caused by an unsupported proc, problem was fixed through this hotfix .
+Caution: while running this tool for the 1st time, I did get a Blue Screen of Death caused by an unsupported proc, problem was fixed through a Microsoft hotfix.

 The MS profiler is rather crude, especially on UI part.
 Yet, its strong orientation toward command-line and CSV/XML exports makes it rather handy for continuous integration scenarios where the profiler is run behind unit tests (or batch execs) putting the system under performance stress.